pauldijou/redux-act/README.md

 });
 ```

 **Pro Tip** You can dynamically add and remove actions.
-There are two patterns to do so.
+There are multiple patterns to do so.

 ```javascript
 // Adding and deleting properties from the handlers object